3d-3d correspondence and abelian flat connection: Abelian flat connection and half-index of

 which agrees with the expression of the $n$-colored Jones polynomial of the figure-eight knot in \cite{Garoufalidis-Le}. \\

 We can also consider another expression corresponding to different boundary conditions,

 which also gives the homological block and the Jones polynomial from the same sets of poles.
 Compared to the previous case \eqref{hb41int}, Dirichlet and Neumann boundary conditions of the four 3d chiral multiplets are interchanged.
-In addition, two 3d chiral multiplets with Dirichlet boundary conditions and charges $(0,\pm1,0)$ are included.
 Also, additional 2d $\mathcal{N}=(0,2)$ chiral and Fermi multiplets are introduced: chiral multiplets with charges $(0,0,1)$ and $(0,0,3)$, and Fermi multiplets with charges $(1,0,0)$ and $(1,0,2)$.

 In the integral \eqref{hb41int2}, in addition to the familiar poles from $\theta((-q^{\frac{1}{2}})z;q)^{-1}$, there are other poles from $(z^{-1}x;q)_\infty^{-1}$ and $(z^{-1} x^{-1};q)_\infty^{-1}$, which capture non-abelian branches explicitly.
 Indeed, by taking poles $z=x^{\pm 1}q^k$ from $(z^{\mp}x;q)_\infty^{-1}$, \eqref{hb41int2} becomes, respectively,